 Fun fact: Originally, the Television Academy, which hands out the Emmys, wanted to call their TV award the Ike, short for iconoscope, an old-fashioned video camera tube.
 But since that was Eisenhower's nickname at the time, they changed the statue's gender and went another route.

-Though the name Ingrid Bergman is synonymous with cinematic classics like Casablanca and Notorious, the actress is actually a two-time Emmy winner, too.
+Though the name Ingrid Bergman is synonymous with cinematic classics like Casablanca and Notorious, the actor is actually a two-time Emmy winner, too.
 Her first win came in 1960 in the Outstanding Single Performance by an Actress (Lead or Support) category for playing The Governess on Startime, and she won again in 1982 in the Lead Actress in a Limited Series or a Movie category for playing Golda Meir in A Woman Called Golda.
 Sadly, exactly three weeks before winning that second award, Bergman passed away from breast cancer at the age of 67.

 James Earl Jones

-He may be the voice of Mufasa in The Lion King and the breathy voice behind Darth Vader in the Star Wars movies, but James Earl Jones' career stretches far beyond the big screen.
+He may be the voice of Mufasa in The Lion King and Darth Vader in the Star Wars movies, but James Earl Jones' career stretches far beyond the big screen.
 Not only has the actor won two Emmys, but Jones has the distinction of having won two Emmys in the same year.
 In 1991, he won Outstanding Lead Actor in a Drama Series for playing Gabriel Bird on Gabriel's Fire and Outstanding Supporting Actor in a Miniseries or a Special for playing Junius Johnson in Heat Wave.